sharmaeklavya2/blog-source/content/posts/latex-tips.md

 Trailing whitespace is when a line of text ends with a space, or when a file ends with multiple newline characters.
 Avoid trailing whitespaces.
-Git and some text editors mark them as warnings during `git diff`.
+`git diff` and some text editors mark them as warnings.

 ### Online collaboration tools